IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 Legal Protection for Indonesian Citizens

-In order to provide legal protection for Indonesian citizens in the event of losses due to Russian spacecraft launch activities, the contents of the Indonesia-Russia cooperation agreement allow for separate provisions in accordance with the provisions of Article 6 paragraph (1) that the requirements of the provisions including legal provisions for implementing specific cooperation programs and projects must be made in a separate agreement, in written form.
+In order to provide legal protection for Indonesian citizens in the event of losses resulting from Russian spacecraft launch activities, the contents of the Indonesia-Russia cooperation agreement allow for separate provisions in accordance with the provisions of Article 6 paragraph (1) that the requirements of the provisions including legal provisions for implementing specific cooperation programs and projects must be made in a separate agreement, in written form.
 Furthermore, the provisions of Article 6 paragraph (2) of the Indonesia-Russia Agreement state that the parties must, if necessary and taking into account the international obligations of each country, sign a separate agreement in written form.

 REFERENCES